 2011 – You’re being watched.

-Empyrean adds Watch Man IPA to their year-round bottling lineup.
+Empyrean adds Watch Man IPA to its year-round bottling lineup.
 Expansion on distribution outreach continues through the Midwest.

 2013 – All four one, four for all.